rsp2k/unifi-pfsense/README.md

     fetch -o - https://git.io/j7Jy | sh -s
   ```

 The install script will install dependencies, download the UniFi controller software, make some adjustments, and start the UniFi controller.
+The default port is 8080 for HTTP and 8443 for HTTPS.
+You may need to add a firewall rule to allow access.

+Visit http://pfsense-ip:8080/ or https://pfsense-ip:8443/ (and there will probably be a TLS certificate mismatch)

 The git.io link above should point to `https://raw.githubusercontent.com/gozoinks/unifi-pfsense/master/install-unifi/install-unifi.sh`